 Join us for our annual 72-hour wilderness medicine certification course for people living in remote and rural locations, guides, tour operators, lodge owners and anyone looking to become a more competent health provider.
 This Wilderness First Responder (WFR) curriculum is the standard wilderness medicine class for many outdoor organizations' supervisors.
 The course addresses injury and illness prevention, patient assessment, long-term injury management, improvised splint and litter construction and environmental emergencies.
 Approximately half of the course is classroom lecture and half practical scenarios.
 Students also receive American Heart Association CPR for the Professional Rescuer certification.
 This course is a unique opportunity for students to receive outstanding wilderness medicine training in a spectacular setting.
 Aerie's courses are dynamic and challenging, preparing students for travel and work in remote, outdoor settings.
 This WFR is ideal for individuals or outdoor leaders traveling and/or working in Central America and/or the Tropics.
 There will be one free day scheduled in the middle of the course so students can rest and enjoy the incredible surroundings.

-We are offering a WFR Recertification and/or Wilderness First Aid (WFA) Class during the last 2 days of the class.
+We are offering a WFR Recertification and/or Wilderness First Aid (WFA) Class on August 12 and 13.

 This course will be offered in English.

 Aerie provides outstanding training on a local, national and international level.
 Their courses, from Wilderness First Aid through Wilderness EMT, are taught to employees and members of the Student Conservation Association (SCA), the US National Park Service, the US Forest Service and Bureau of Land Management, the Rocky Mountain Elk Foundation, the Missoula Backcountry Horsemen Association, and others.
 Aerie provides training for the US Forest Service Smokejumper's EMTs and the USFS Wildlands Firefighting program.